raspberrypilearning/sensehat-scratch-mp3-player/en/step_6.md

 ```
 --- /hint --- --- /hints ---

-That's it, your MP3 player is complete.
-Click on the green flag and then have a go at changing your tracks using the SenseHAT joystick.
+That's it — your MP3 player is complete!
+Click on the green flag and then have a go at changing your tracks using the Sense HAT joystick.